• Skip to primary navigation

 Next comes the tempering process.
 Separate out 6 egg yolks and give them a quick whip with a whisk.
 Add a small amount of hot cream, while whisking continuously.

 Keep adding it a bit at a time, whisking it in to distribute the heat and avoid cooking the egg yolks.
-Once all the warm cream has been added, transfer the cream/egg/chanterelle mixture back to a saucepan.
+Once all the warm cream has been added, transfer the cream/egg/chanterelle mixture back to a saucepan, and add the remaining ingredients (sugar, etc).

 Cook the mixture on very low heat, stirring continuously, until it thickens enough to coat the back of a spoon.
 Transfer the mixture to the refrigerator and chill completely.